-Dan Mulrooney was named the Anna Maria Head Football Coach in the winter of 2016.
-He begins his first season coaching the AMCATS in the fall of 2017.
-Mulrooney joins the Anna Maria community following three years serving as the Defensive Coordinator at Worcester Polytechnic Institute (WPI).
+Mulrooney joins the Anna Maria community following three years serving as the Defensive Coordinator at Worcester Polytechnic Institute (WPI), in Worcester MA.

 Over his three years coordinating the defense at WPI the team grew immensely.
 Their defense became one of the top defenses in the Liberty League conference and in 2015 WPI had its best season in 23 years.
 In 2016, WPI reached new heights by having its first back to back winning season since 1995.
 They participated in an ECAC bowl game for only the third time in 126 years.